-Since the density of sea water depends on temperature and salinity, air-sea heat and moisture fluxes can change the surface density making the water column more or less buoyant.
-Specifically, the net surface heat flux (Q_0) , rate of evaporation (E) and precipitation (P) can be expressed as a buoyancy flux (B_0) , as:
+Since the density of seawater depends upon temperature and salinity, air-sea heat and moisture fluxes can change the surface density making the water column more or less buoyant.
+Specifically, the net surface heat flux (Q_0), rate of evaporation (E) and precipitation (P) can be expressed as a buoyancy flux (B_0), as:

-$$B{0} = -g\alpha Q{0}/(\rho c{p}) + g\beta(E - P)S{0}$$ [5]
+$$\mathbf{B}{0} = -g \alpha \mathbf{Q}{0} / (\rho \mathbf{c}{p}) + g \beta (\mathbf{E} - \mathbf{P}) \mathbf{S}{0}$$ (1)

-where g is gravity, ρ is ocean density, c_p is specific heat of water, S_0 is surface salinity, α is the effective thermal expansion coefficient ($-\rho^{-1}\partial\rho/\partial T$), and β is the effective haline contraction coefficient ($\rho^{-1}\partial\rho/\partial S$).
-Q_0 has units W m-2, E and P have units m s-1, and B_0 has units m2 s-3.
-A negative (i.e., downward) buoyancy flux, due to either surface warming or precipitation, tends to make the ocean surface more buoyant.
+where g is gravity, ρ is ocean density, c{ρ} is specific heat of water, S_0 is surface salinity, α is the effective thermal expansion coefficient ($-\rho^{-1} \partial \rho / \partial T$), and β is the effective haline contraction coefficient ($\rho^{-1} \partial \rho / \partial S$).
+Q_0 has units W m2, E and P have units m s-1, and B_0 has units m2 s-3.
+A negative (i.e. downward) buoyancy flux, due to either surface warming or precipitation, tends to make the ocean surface more buoyant.
 Conversely, a positive buoyancy flux, due to either surface cooling or evaporation, tends to make the ocean surface less buoyant.
-As the water column loses buoyancy, it can become a0157f0003 Figure 3 Mean climatologies of (A) evaporation, and (B) precipitation from da Silva et al. (1994).
-Both have units mm day-1 and share the scale shown on the right.

-convectively unstable with heavy water lying over lighter water.
-Turbulence, generated by the ensuing convective overturning, can then cause deeper, generally cooler, water to be entrained and mixed into the surface mixed layer (Figure 1).
+As the water column loses buoyancy, it can become convectively unstable with heavy water lying over lighter water.
+Turbulence, generated by the ensuing convective overturning, can then cause deeper, generally cooler, water to be entrained and mixed into the surface mixed layer (Fig. 1).
 Thus entrainment mixing typically causes the SST to cool and the mixed layer to deepen.
 As discussed in the next section, entrainment mixing can also be generated by wind forcing.

 Figure 3 shows the climatological evaporation and precipitation fields.
-Note that in terms of buoyancy, a 20 Wm^{-2} heat flux is approximately equivalent to a 5 mm day-1 rain rate.
-Thus, in some regions of the world oceans the freshwater flux term in eqn [5] dominates the buoyancy flux, and hence is a major factor in the mixed layer thermodynamics.
-For example, in the tropical regions, heavy precipitation can result in a surface-trapped freshwater pool that forms a shallower mixed layer within a deeper nearly isothermal layer.
+Note that in terms of buoyancy, a 20 Wm-2 heat flux is approximately equivalent to a 5 mm day-1 rain rate.
+Thus, in some regions of the world oceans the freshwater flux term in (1) dominates the buoyancy flux, and hence is a major factor in the mixed layer thermodynamics.
+For example, in the tropical regions, heavy precipitation can result in a surface-trapped freshwater pool that forms a shallower mixed layer within a deeper nearly-isothermal layer.
 The difference between the shallower mixed layer of uniform density and the deeper isothermal layer is referred to as a salinity-stratified barrier layer.
 As the name suggests, a barrier layer can effectively limit turbulent mixing of heat between the ocean surface and the deeper thermocline since entrainment mixing of the barrier layer water into the mixed layer results in no heat flux, if the barrier layer water is the same temperature as the mixed layer.
 In regions with particularly strong freshwater stratification, solar radiation can warm the waters below the mixed layer, causing the temperature stratification to be inverted (cool water above warmer water).
 In this case, entrainment mixing produces warming rather than cooling within the mixed layer.

-0012 In subpolar latitudes, freshwater fluxes can also dominate the surface layer buoyancy profile.
+In sub-polar latitudes, freshwater fluxes can also dominate the surface layer buoyancy profile.
 During the winter season, atmospheric cooling of the ocean, and stronger wind mixing leaves the water column isothermal to great depths.
-Then, wintertime ice formation extracts freshwater from the surface layer, leaving a saltier brine that further increases the surface density, decreases the buoyancy, and enhances the deep convection.
-This process can lead to deep water formation as the cold and salty dense water sinks and spreads horizontally, forcing the deep, slow thermohaline circulation.
-Conversely, in summer when the ice shelf and icebergs melt, fresh water is released, and the density in the surface layer is reduced so that the resultant stable halocline (pycnocline) inhibits the sinking of water.
+Then wintertime ice formation extracts freshwater from the surface layer, leaving a saltier brine that further increases the surface density, decreases the buoyancy, and enhances the deep convection.
+This process can lead to Deep Water formation as the cold and salty dense water sinks and spreads horizontally, forcing the deep, slow thermohaline circulation.
+Conversely, in summer when the ice shelf and icebergs melt, freshwater is released, and the density in the surface layer is reduced so that the resultant stable halocline (pycnocline) inhibits the sinking of water.